Greece

 Analyses law, policy and practice relating to immigration detention generally, but focusing on protections in place to prevent the arbitrary detention of stateless people during removal and deportation procedures.
 Subthemes examine areas such as the identification of statelessness and assessment of whether there is a reasonable prospect of removal, procedural safeguards such as time limits, judicial oversight, and effective remedies, as well as the rights granted to stateless people upon release from detention and protection against re-detention.

 • Decisions are communicated in writing and must include reasons in fact and law.
-Detainees must be informed in a language they understand of the reasons of their detention.
+In law, detainees must be informed in a language they understand of the reasons of their detention, but this routinely does not happen and decisions are usually issued in Greek.

 • Applicants for international protection are entitled to free legal assistance and representation to challenge the detention order, but in practice this is not available.
 Legal aid may be requested under the general provisions of Greek law, but this cannot easily be accessed by asylum seekers due to a number of obstacles.